PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 15:19:14
+Last updated: 2024-04-02 15:20:18
-Random Quote: Be less curious about people and more curious about ideas. - Marie Curie
+Random Quote: In order to live free and happily you must sacrifice boredom.
+It is not always an easy sacrifice. - Richard Bach